 #2 Sustainable Footwear May Also Use Repurposed Materials

 Sustainable footwear doesn’t exclusively include materials that occur naturally in the world, like wool or hemp fabrics.
 Sometimes, sustainability means limiting the amount of waste we’re collectively producing by reusing materials that might otherwise end up in the landfill.

 That’s why sustainable footwear also includes recycled shoes that are made from repurposed materials.

 Repurposed material refers to material waste that’s recycled or reused for a purpose other than its original use.
 Repurposing can happen on a small scale, like when you co-opt canning jars to hold tea candles or save your yogurt containers for food storage.
 But it also happens on a large scale when manufacturers use recycled materials to make new products.

-Sustainable developments in footwear have led to the emergence of several recyclable materials that can be reused in sneaker manufacturing.11 Popular options include:
+Sustainable developments in slip resistant shoes or footwear in general have led to the emergence of several recyclable materials that can be reused in sneaker manufacturing.11 Popular options include:

 Reuse is a highly important aspect of sustainability.
 In fact, in many cases, reusing materials is more beneficial than recycling them since reuse doesn’t require the energy or waste production that comes with recycling.17

 When it comes to footwear, sustainability doesn’t stop with using natural fibers or recycled materials.
 It’s just as important that the shoes are ethically and responsibly manufactured in a way that protects not only the environment but also the people who make your sneakers.